sepiropht/vinay20045.github.io/posts/Building-a-single-page-application-with-vanilla-js.md

 ![askvinay.com SPA design](uploads/vanilla-js-spa-design.png)

 **Basic Structure**
-One of the primary things that you should be looking at while developing any application is the origanization of code.
+One of the primary things that you should be looking at while developing any application is the origanization of the code.
 This includes everything right from your folder structure and naming conventions to declarations and definitions.
 A lot of developers I've seen argue over 2 line breaks vs 1 line break but are ok with having business logic in the views or templates.
 Anyways, once you do this for one project, it sort of acts like a boilerplate and will be very easy to replicate and extend for your future projects.

-The basic structure of the blog aplication looks like...
+The basic structure of the blog aplication looks like this...
 ```
 |-- assets
 |   |-- css <-- All site styles go here